Karumi/Dividers/README.md

 Dividers
 --------

-Dividers are the smaller component that can be rendered and represent all the separators for a single cell.
+Dividers are the smallest components that can be rendered and represent all the separators for a single cell.
 Internally, dividers are represented as a grid of 3x3 elements (ignoring the center).
 Each side can be referenced with a value from the enum ``Direction``.
 This can prove useful when defining complex dividers such as the ones used in headers or footers.

 Add it to your project
 ----------------------